 I missed attending an academy.
 Will there be a make-up academy?

 All Crosby Scholars are required to attend at least ONE Crosby Scholars Academy for their grade level in order to fulfill their yearly requirements to participate in Crosby Scholars.
+Scholars in the Senior Program are required to attend at least TWO Senior Academies.
 If you missed an academy, please make all efforts to attend another academy that may still be available for your grade level.
 We will likely have a make-up academy available (especially for inclement weather situations), but it will not be held until spring.
 Please keep in mind that while we try to schedule academies that are as convenient as possible for everyone, we cannot offer multiple make-up academies for a limited number of individuals.
-We have to be as cost effective as possible when considering scheduling a make-up session.
+We have to be as cost-effective as possible when considering scheduling a make-up session.